 You can submit these requests by email or postal mail as described above.
 We may request specific information from you to help us confirm your identity and process your request.
 Applicable law may require or permit us to decline your request.
 If we decline your request, we will tell you why, subject to legal restrictions, including legal requirements that govern clinical trials.
 If you would like to submit a complaint about our use of your personal information or response to your requests regarding your personal information, you may contact us or submit a complaint to the data protection regulator in your jurisdiction.
 You can find your data protection regulator here.

-If we transfer your personal information from the European Economic Area (the “EEA”) to a country outside of it and are required to apply additional safeguards to that personal information under European data protection laws, we will do so:
+If we transfer your personal information from Europe to a country outside of it and are required to apply additional safeguards to that personal information under European data protection laws, we will do so: